 In August 2011, the Company acquired Lightning Pick Technologies, Inc. ("LPT"), a manufacturer that develops, installs and supports paperless order fulfillment solutions.
-The transaction is intended to expand the Company's presence and product breadth in the marking products industry.
+The transaction is intended to expand the Company's presence and product breadth in the fulfillment systems industry.

-In July 2011, the Company entered into an agreement to acquire a 70% interest in Kroma, a leading provider of pre-press services and roto-gravure printing cylinders in Turkey.
+In July 2011, the Company purchased a 61.5% interest in Kroma, a leading provider of pre-press services and roto-gravure printing cylinders in Turkey.
 The acquisition is designed to further extend Matthews' presence as the leading provider of reprographic pre-press products and services to the European packaging and tobacco markets.
-The Company completed the purchase of a 61.5% interest in July 2011 and the additional 8.5% interest will be purchased in fiscal 2012.
-In addition, the Company entered into an option agreement related to the remaining 30% interest in Kroma.
+The Company also has an arrangement to acquire an additional 8.5% interest and an option agreement related to the remaining 30% interest in Kroma.
+At September 30, 2012, the Company has recorded an estimate of \$10,481 in "Arrangement with noncontrolling interest" on the Consolidated Balance Sheet related to the option agreement.

-In April 2011, the Company completed the purchase of the remaining 22% interest in Saueressig for 19.3 million Euros (\$27.4 million), completing the option agreement in connection with the May 2008 acquisition of a 78% interest in Saueressig.
+In April 2011, the Company completed the purchase of the remaining 22% interest in Saueressig for 19.3 million Euros (\$27,390), completing the option agreement in connection with the May 2008 acquisition of a 78% interest in Saueressig.

 In March 2011, the Company acquired Innovative Picking Technologies, Inc. ("IPTI"), a manufacturer of paperless order fulfillment systems.
-The transaction is intended to expand the Company's presence and product breadth in the marking products industry.
+The transaction is intended to expand the Company's presence into the fulfillment systems industry.

 In October 2010, the Company acquired Freeman Metal Products, Inc. and its affiliated companies ("Freeman"), a manufacturer and distributor of caskets.
-The purchase price for the acquisition was \$22.8 million, plus additional consideration up to \$6.0 million contingent on operating performance over the next three years.
+The purchase price for the acquisition was \$22,800, plus additional consideration up to \$6,000 contingent on operating performance over the next three years.
 The transaction is intended to provide synergies in the manufacturing and distribution of caskets and expand the Company's market presence in the Southeast and South Central regions of the United States.